Ventata/API/README.md

 * Tickets and Events:  Use dynamic pricing to sell out your event and maximize revenue
 * Traffic & Parking:  Use dynamic pricing to control capacity

+If you're building a store or application that sells one of these items, you can incorporate ventata into the order process to maximize your profits.

 Example Code
 -------------------------